 HISTORICAL FINANCIAL INFORMATION...
-The following two tables present five-year historical information, coverage and fund balances for the System.
-Unless otherwise noted, all information is derived from the City's Annual Comprehensive Financial Reports for the respective Fiscal Year Ended.
+The following three tables present five-year historical information and selected financial ratios for the System.
+Unless otherwise noted, all information is from the City's respective annual comprehensive financial reports.
+The tables are titled Water and Wastewater Schedule of Net Assets, Historical Net Revenues Available for Debt Service, and Historical Net Revenues of the System and Financial Ratios.